i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - How to do this with offline/transient keys?
   The blinded key would be generated from the transient key, but those fetching the leaseset don't know the transient key, because it's in the leaseset.
+- Distribution of alpha is the same as the blinded private keys, but not the unblinded private keys for sig type 7.
+  To meet the requirements of zcash section 4.1.6.1, sig type 11 should be used for the unblinded keys as well, so that "the combination of a re-randomized public key and signature(s) under that key do not reveal the key from which it was re-randomized."
+  We should allow type 7 for existing destinations, but recommend type 11 for new destinations that will be encrypted.

 Definitions